Joost385/transcription-ui/README.md

 </p>

 <p align="center" style="padding: 0 50px;">
     This repository offers a full-stack web application for interview transcription.
 It integrates a pipeline based on <a href="https://github.com/openai/whisper">OpenAI Whisper</a> for transcription and <a href="https://github.com/NVIDIA/NeMo">NVIDIA NeMo</a> for speaker diarization.
 The backend is based on <a href="https://github.com/tiangolo/fastapi">FastAPI</a> and the frontend is built with <a href="https://github.com/mui/material-ui">Material UI</a>.
 With the included Docker setup, deployment is straightforward and highly customizable.
+Thanks to <a href="https://github.com/caddyserver/caddy">caddy</a> you also get automatic automatic HTTPS.
 </p>

 # Getting Started

 ## Prerequisites

-- Install Docker and Docker Compose to run the application.
+- Install Docker to run the application.
 - Configure the application before starting it.
 Refer to the [Configuration](#configuration) section for details.
-For production setups, also read the [SSL Certificates](#ssl-certificates) section.
 - The project uses Make to streamline interactions with Docker Compose.
 Alternatively, you can refer to the [Makefile](docker/Makefile) and execute the commands manually.
 The following commands are executed from the docker folder, but you can run them from anywhere with `make -C path/to/docker/folder [target]`.

 ## Setup